Johnny-quattro/DayZ-Update-1.26-Compatible-CHERNARUS-Boosted-Loot-Server-Mission-Files-For-PC-and-Console/readme.txt

 More Gas Pen spawns in, added to medic spawns.
 DONE.

-Increased number of Axes, including coloured varients DONE.
+Increased number of Axes, including coloured variants DONE.

 More knives spawn in.
 DONE.